Patitotective/Healeat/README.md

 ***Healeat*** is a nutritional tracker _GUI_ application to measure your calories, watch some charts about your diet and get advices.

+**_WARNING: DO NOT GUIDE YOUR DIET ONTO THIS UNOFICIAL NUTRITIONAL TRACKER, PLEASE CONSULT YOUR DOCTOR._**

 ## Installation
 On the [_release page_](https://github.com/Patitotective/Healeat/releases/tag/1.0v) download `Healeat.exe` for **_Windows_** and `Healeat.bin` for **_Linux_**.
 #### Direct download links